 The following table provides a description of all options available when installing FortiClient EMS using the CLI.
-Note these options are case-sensitive:
+These options are case-sensitive:

 Option Description AllowedWebHostnames The default value is localhost, 127.0.0.1.
 To clear this value, first enter AllowedWebHostnames=, then enter the desired AllowedWebHostnames value.
-Otherwise, the value entered will be appended to [localhost, 127.0.0.1], so that AllowedWebHostNames=localhost, 127.0.01, <new_value>.</new_value> ApacheServerAdminEmail Enter the Apache Server administrator's email address.
+Otherwise, the value entered is appended to [localhost, 127.0.0.1], so that AllowedWebHostNames=localhost, 127.0.01, <new_value>.</new_value> ApacheServerAdminEmail Enter the Apache Server administrator's email address.
 By default, this is admin@yourcompany.com.
 BackupDir Enter the desired backup directory path for SQL Server.
 ClientDownloadPort Enter the HTTP port number.
 The default is 80.
 RemoteManagementPort Enter the HTTPS port number.
 The default is 443.
 InstallFolder Specify the directory to install EMS to.
-InstallSQL Controls whether the installer will install SQL Server Express on the same server as FortiClient EMS.
+InstallSQL Controls whether the installer installs SQL Server Express on the same server as FortiClient EMS.
 Enter 1 to install SQL Server Express; otherwise, enter 0.
 By default, SQL Server Express is installed with FortiClient EMS.
-ScriptDB Controls where the installer will attempt to create the database from db scripts.
-Enter 1 to create the database from db scripts.
-0 should only be entered if databases have already been set up on the server and you are only installing EMS components locally.
+ScriptDB Controls where the installer attempts to create the database from db scripts.
+Enter $1$ to create the database from db scripts. $0$ should only be entered if databases have already been set up on the server and you are only installing EMS components locally.
 ServerHostname Enter the preferred hostname (the remote hostname).
 The default is the local host.
 SQLAuthType Enter sql.
 SQLCmdlineOptions="/INSTANCEDIR" Enter the desired directory to install SQL Server Express to.
 SQLCmdlineOptions="/INSTANCENAME" Enter the SQL Server instance name.
-SQLEncryptConnection (Optional) Enter yes to encrypt the connection to SQL Server.
-Otherwise, enter no. The default is yes .
+SQLEncryptConnection (Optional) Enter $yes$ to encrypt the connection to SQL Server.
+Otherwise, enter no. The default is $yes$ .
 SQLPort Enter the port number the remote SQL Server instance is listening on.
 You should configure SQL Server to use a static port number.
 SQLServer Enter the DSN name of the computer where SQL Server is already installed.
 SQLServerInstance Enter the SQL Server instance name.

-Option Description SQLService If using a default database instance, enter the instance name.
+SQLService If using a default database instance, enter the instance name.
 If using a named database instance, enter mssql\$ <instance_name>.
-For example, if your instance is named "database000", enter mssql\$database000.</instance_name> SQLTrustServerCertificate (Optional) Enter yes to trust the SQL Server certificate on the machine where FortiClient EMS is installed.
-If entering no , you must install the issuing CA certificate of SQL Server's certificate onto the machine you are connecting FortiClient EMS from.
+For example, if your instance is named "database000", enter mssql\$database000.</instance_name>

+Option Description SQLTrustServerCertificate (Optional) Enter yes to trust the SQL Server certificate on the machine where FortiClient EMS is installed.
+If entering no , you must install the issuing certificate authority (CA) certificate of SQL Server's certificate onto the machine you are connecting FortiClient EMS from.
 SQLUser Enter the SQL username used to connect to the database instance.
-This must be pre-configured in SQL Server as described in .
+You must preconfigure this in SQL Server.
 SQLUserPassword Enter the SQL password used to connect to the database instance.
 WindowsUser Enter the Windows username used to connect to the database instance.
-This must be pre-configured in SQL Server as described in .
+You must preconfigure this in SQL Server.
 WindowsUserPassword Enter the Windows password used to connect to the database instance.